 Vision and Roadmap for Financial Institutions

-The end-state is complete transparency, accuracy and efficiency from reported financial information, its compilation, lineage and ultimate sources.
+The end state is complete transparency, accuracy, and efficiency in reporting financial information, its compilation, lineage, and ultimate sources.

 The Semantic Endpoint extends transparency and accessibility to the institution’s clients.